Empire, from the Hood to Hollywood

-Empire, from the Hood to Hollywood is the fourteenth studio album by American rapper Master P. The album was released on November 27, 2015, by No Limit Forever and Globy House Records.
+Empire, from the Hood to Hollywood is the fifteenth studio album by American rapper Master P. The album was released on November 27, 2015, by No Limit Forever and Globy House Records.
 The album features guest appearances from Krazy, Lil Wayne, and Maserati Rome.

 Background

-On October 13, 2015 Master P would reveal & announced the cover art, release date & track list to his upcoming new album entitled Empire that will be released on November 28, 2015.
+On October 13, 2015, Master P would reveal & announced the cover art, release date & track list to his upcoming new album entitled Empire that will be released on November 28, 2015.

 On November 22, 2015, Master P's label No Limit Forever would announce that the limited Deluxe edition of Master P's fourteenth album Empire, from the Hood to Hollywood would include a Limited Edition Autographed Empire, from the Hood to Hollywood album signed by Master P valued at $99, a High Fashion T-shirt retailed for $149.00, an Exclusive membership to the No Limit Fan Club a $99 value & a Lottery Ticket with the chance to win the $10,000 grand prize.
 The proceeds from the sales will serve as donations to purchase the gifts and toys which will be distributed for the Christmas toy drives to underprivileged kids stating: Join Master P and No Limit in giving back as proceeds from the much anticipated album Empire, from the Hood to Hollywood, will be used to purchase gifts and toys for families in need.
 Not only can you purchase some great music but you can also make a donation to make a difference.
 Master P is using his gift of music as a way of giving back.
 Kids are the future.
 With the holidays approaching and times being the way they are, many families will not be able to provide their children with gifts this Christmas.
 The holidays are a time for giving back, and what better way to do it than by joining Master P as he will be putting together, toy drives for underprivileged children this holiday season.
 Master P has been giving back for over 20 years and understands the importance of giving back to help kids in underprivileged, families and communities.

 Singles

-On November 19, 2015 a music video was filmed and released for the track "Werk".
+On November 19, 2015, a music video was filmed and released for the track "Werk".